-All applicants who volunteer should complete their hours during the regular school day under the supervision of a credentialed K-12 teacher.
-We recommend that MST (multiple subject) applicants complete 30 hours in a lower grade (K-3rd) classroom and 30 hours in an upper grade (4th-6th) classroom.
-We recommend that SST (single subject) applicants complete 30 hours at the junior high/middle school level and 30 hours at the high school level in the subject they’re interested in teaching.
-Applicants who need pre-professional hours and would like to volunteer through the UCSB Pre-Professional Education Program should contact Katie Blackwell or attend an information and placement meeting.
+Recommendations: We recommend that MST (multiple subject) applicants complete half of their hours in a lower grade (K-3rd) classroom and half of their hours in an upper grade (4th-6th) classroom.
+We recommend that SST (single subject) applicants complete half of their hours at the junior high/middle school level and half of their hours at the high school level, in the subject they’re interested in teaching.
+However, all K-12 hours will count for your application (even if they are completed in a subject or grade-level that is different than the one you are applying for).

-- A transcript and syllabus (if the hours were completed through a college course)
+- a transcript and syllabus (if the hours were completed through a college course)